-The Group's exposure to credit risk is primarily with respect to accounts receivable, bank balances, and short-term deposits.
+The Group's exposure to credit risk is primarily with respect to accounts receivable, notes receivable, other long-term receivables, bank balances, and short-term deposits.
 Credit risk on bank balances and short-term deposits is limited as counterparties are reputable, well-established financial institutions.
 The Group's credit risk is thus primarily limited to accounts receivable, which is shown net of expected credit losses.